M&A, valuations, and capital advisory for Edmonton businesses

 01 / Mergers and acquisitions.

 We act as M&A advisor and mid-market business broker for Edmonton business owners on sell-side and buy-side transactions, management buyouts, recapitalizations, and shareholder transitions.
 Whether the situation is an industrial services business for sale in the Nisku corridor, a construction company exploring a transition in Edmonton’s southeast, or a professional services firm evaluating its options downtown, many Edmonton mandates involve founders who have built substantial businesses through multiple economic cycles and are evaluating a sale or ownership transition for the first time.
 We run structured, confidential processes designed to find the right buyer and negotiate terms that reflect the full value of what the owner has built.
-Learn more about our M&A advisory
+Learn more about selling or buying a business

 02 / Business valuations.